Cage & Habitat

 Cage

 A chameleon cage can be a tall glass terrarium with screened top, a screened or wire cage, or even a large and tall bird cage.
 Glass terrariums do provide better temperature and humidity control and may be better suited for those living in dry or cold climates.
-For chameleons a foot or less in length the cage should be at least 2′ x 3′ x 3′.
-Bigger is always better so go with the largest and tallest cage possible.

 If you pick a different type of plant, make sure it is not toxic to your chameleon since he may nibble on the leaves and bark.
-You should also wash and rinse any plant and its leaves with soapy water to remove any pesticides that may have been sprayed on the plant.
+You should also wash and rinse any plant and its leaves with soapy water to remove any pesticides that may have been sprayed on it.

 Decor

-If you don’t use a Ficus Tree for your pet’s home, you will have to provide places for him to climb and drink.
-He will need a variety of horizontal branches where he can sit and climb.
 The cage will also need a bunch of leaves from which your chameleon can drink droplets of water.
-The leaves also create areas where your pet can hide and rest.
+The leaves also create areas where he can hide and rest.
 There are a variety of artificial leaves, bendable branches, and other reptile decor available that have been designed for habitats.

 Light & Heat